informagi/GeeseDB/README.md

 hits = searcher.search_topic('cat')
 ```

-In this case the searcher returns the top 10 queries for the term `cat`.
+In this case the searcher returns the top 10 documents for the query: `cat`.